Specialty tracks include:

 - International student admissions are processed by the International Education Office.

 - February 1 for Summer semester entry

 All applications and application materials should be submitted as far in advance as possible.
-Your file for admission will not be processed until Student Records receives all information.
+Your file for admission will not be processed until the Office of Admissions Processing receives all information.

 Students should be familiar with the policies and procedures outlined in the Student Handbook. [pdf]